 - 1 Tablespoon unsalted butter, melted and slightly cool

-- Turn the dough out onto a floured surface.
-Knead the dough for 3 minutes and shape into a ball.
+- Shape the kneaded dough into a ball.
 Cover lightly with a towel and allow to rest for 10 minutes.
 (Meanwhile, I like to get the water + baking soda boiling as instructed in step 6.)

 - Preheat oven to 400°F (204°C).
 Line 2 baking sheets with parchment paper or silicone baking mats.
 Silicone baking mats are highly recommended over parchment paper.
 If using parchment paper, lightly spray with nonstick spray or grease with butter.
 Set aside.

-- With a sharp knife or pizza cutter, cut dough into 1/3 cup sections.
+- With a sharp knife or pizza cutter, cut dough into 1/3 cup sections (about 75g each).

 - Roll the dough into a 20-22 inch rope.
 Form a circle with the dough by bringing the two ends together at the top of the circle.
-Twist the ends, then bring them towards yourself and press them down into a pretzel shape.
+Twist the ends together.
+Bring the twisted ends back down towards yourself and press them down to form a pretzel shape.

 - Bake for 12-15 minutes or until golden brown.

 - Make Ahead & Freezing Instructions: Baked and cooled pretzels freeze well for up to 3 months.
-To reheat, bake frozen pretzels at 350°F (177°C) for 20 minutes or until warmed through or microwave until warm.
-The prepared pretzel dough can be refrigerated for up to one day or frozen in an airtight container for 2-3 months.
+To reheat, bake frozen pretzels at 350°F (177°C) for 20 minutes or until warmed through or microwave frozen pretzels until warm.
+The prepared pretzel dough can be covered and refrigerated for up to one day or frozen in an airtight container for 2-3 months.
 Thaw frozen dough in the refrigerator overnight.
-Refrigerated dough can be shaped into pretzels while still cold, but allow some extra time for the pretzels to puff up before the baking soda bath and baking.
+Refrigerated dough can be shaped into pretzels while still cold, but allow some extra time, about 1 hour, for the pretzels to puff up before the baking soda bath and baking.